-The biology electives include a wide variety of courses in rapidly-expanding areas, including endocrinology, neuroscience, pharmacology, advanced cellular biology, virology, immunology, and even tissue engineering.
+The biology electives include a wide variety of courses in rapidly-expanding areas, including endocrinology, neuroscience, pharmacology, advanced cellular biology, virology, immunology, and cancer biology.

-BCMB students are encouraged to apply for summer positions in research institutions.
-Numerous students from the Houston Baptist University College of Science and Mathematics have been accepted into summer research programs at University of Texas Health Science Center - Houston, University of Texas M.D.
-Anderson Cancer Center, Baylor College of Medicine, University of Houston, and Rice University.
+Students are encouraged to apply for summer positions in research institutions.
+Numerous students from the Houston Baptist University College of Science and Mathematics have been accepted into summer research programs at University of Texas Health Science Center – Houston, University of Texas M.D.
+Anderson Cancer Center, Baylor College of Medicine, University of Houston, Texas A&M University Health Science Center, and Rice University.

 There are also active student groups for you to join.

 The Biology Club provides the opportunity for all biology students to come together and participate in research, community service, and other biologically relevant activities, such as field trips.

 The Biology Club is supported by the members of the Biological Honor Society, TriBeta.
 Members of TriBeta have the opportunity to compete for scholarships, perform research and have their research published as an abstract that is presented at an annual convention.
 Contact Dr. Hannah Wingate for more information.

 The Under the Microscope Speaker Series is hosted by the HBU Biology Department and features monthly research talks from scientists around the Houston area.
 It is a great opportunity for students to hear engaging scientific talks from respected scientists right here on the HBU campus.